mysociety/fixmystreet/docs/training/staff.md

   <br>
   see `/dashboard`

-This only displays something if you are logged in with a staff account.
+This only displays something if you are logged in with a staff account with the View Dashboard permission.

 ## Submit new problem reports as staff user?